sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

    - docker-compose up -d
    ```

+1. Select **Next: Add Storage**
+1. Select the following settings for the Root volume:

+    * **Size (GiB)**: `200` GB minimum *(As a rule of thumb, Sourcegraph needs at least as much space as all your repositories combined take up.
+Allocating as much disk space as you can upfront helps you avoid [resizing your boot disk](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd) later on.)*
+    * **Volume Type**: General Purpose SSD (gp2)

-- Select **Next: ...** until you get to the **Configure Security Group** page.
+1. Select **Next: ...** until you get to the **Configure Security Group** page.
 Then add the following rules:

-  - Default **HTTP** rule: port range `80`, source `0.0.0.0/0, ::/0`
+    * Default **HTTP** rule: port range `80`, source `0.0.0.0/0, ::/0`
-  - Default **HTTPS** rule: port range `443`, source `0.0.0.0/0, ::/0`<br>(NOTE: additional work will be required later on to [configure NGINX to support SSL](../../../admin/nginx.md#nginx-ssl-https-configuration))
+    * Default **HTTPS** rule: port range `443`, source `0.0.0.0/0, ::/0`<br>(NOTE: additional work will be required later on to [configure NGINX to support SSL](../../../admin/nginx.md#nginx-ssl-https-configuration))

-- Launch your instance, then navigate to its public IP in your browser.
+1. Launch your instance, then navigate to its public IP in your browser.
 (This can be found by navigating to the instance page on EC2 and looking in the "Description" panel for the "IPv4 Public IP" value.)
 You may have to wait a minute or two for the instance to finish initializing before Sourcegraph becomes accessible.
 You can monitor the status by SSHing into the instance and viewing the logs:

-  - Following the status of the user data script that you provided earlier:
+    * Following the status of the user data script that you provided earlier:

       ```bash
       tail -f /var/log/cloud-init-output.log
       ```

-  - (Once the user data script completes) monitoring the health of the `sourcegraph-frontend` container:
+    * (Once the user data script completes) monitoring the health of the `sourcegraph-frontend` container:

       ```bash
       docker ps --filter="name=sourcegraph-frontend-0"
       ```

 ---